cyberark/conjur-puppet/README.md

 ### Setup requirements

 This module requires that you have:
-- Puppet v5 or v6 server (v6 tested only on Linux) _or equivalent EE version_
+- Puppet v5 _or equivalent EE version_
-- Puppet v5 or v6 agent (v6 tested only on Linux) on the nodes
+- Puppet v5 agent on the nodes
 - Conjur endpoint available to the Puppet nodes using this module.
 Supported versions:
   - Conjur OSS v1+
   - DAP v10+